weynandk/info_threefold/src/docs/token/how_to_buy/tft_stellarx.md

 <img src=img/stellarx_logo.png width="450">

-# StellarX
+# Buying tokens on StellarX (Available April 29)

-StellarX is a free peer2peer marketplace available on the Stellar network.
+StellarX is a free peer-to-peer marketplace (decentralized exchange) available on the Stellar Network.
 It offers trading for a range of assets, using stellar lumens (XLM) as the base currency.

-# Buy TFT through StellarX

-If you would like to start playing with the TF Grid today, you can purchase ThreeFold Tokens (TFT) through StellarX.

 ## How does this work?
 You can buy TFT only through Stellar Lumens (XLM), for now.